Tables

 Responsive tables

-Responsiveness is optimized for mobile use.
-Line items can be viewed with no
+Responsive tables are optimized for mobile use.
+Line items can be viewed without

-scrolling or with only vertical scrolling, regardless of the display width.
+scrolling or with vertical scrolling only, regardless of the display width.

 -